 Each SE2 database instance is limited to 16 CPU threads of user execution.
 Oracle enforces this cap inside the database, so adding more hardware beyond that point does not increase the usable capacity for a single database.

-No. Enterprise Edition options such as Partitioning, Advanced Compression, and the management packs are not available on SE2.
-If a workload needs those features, it has to run on Enterprise Edition.
+No, Enterprise Edition options such as Partitioning, Advanced Compression, and the management packs are not available on SE2.
+If a workload genuinely needs those features, it has to run on Enterprise Edition at the higher cost.

-Choose Enterprise Edition when a workload needs more than two sockets, requires an Enterprise option, or will grow past the SE2 caps within the contract term.
-The cost is much higher, so the decision should be driven by genuine technical need.
+Choose Enterprise Edition when a workload needs more than two sockets, requires an Enterprise option, or will outgrow the SE2 caps within the contract term.
+The decision should be driven by genuine technical need rather than by ambition.

 Oracle ULA exit moves, Java audit defense posture, certification framework, and the buyer side moves across the Oracle Database, Java, middleware, and applications estate.